singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 ## Bigtable
 Refer to this [link](https://cloud.google.com/bigtable/docs/overview) for doc.
-- Stored on Google’s internal store Colossus
+- A managed service.
 - No transactional support (so can handle petabytes of data)
 - Bigtable is a key/value store, not a relational store.
-It does not support joins, and transactions are supported only within a single row.
+- It does not support joins, and transactions are supported only within a single row.
-- Good option for migrating on-premises Hadoop HBase databases to a managed database because Bigtable has an HBase interface.
-- Each table has only one index, the row key, and each row key must be unique
-	- Best practices of bigtable states that rowkey:
-		- Should not be only timestamp
-		- Should not have timestamp at starting.
+- HBase and Cassandra are similar wide-column databases.
+- Supports HBase API
-- Bigtable tables are sparse.
+- Bigtable tables are **sparse**.
 A column doesn't take up any space in a row that doesn't use the column
 - Data Replication: Replications is copying data across multiple regions to increase durability.
 Just add another cluster and it will be possible to replicate the data.
-- No downtime for cluster resize
+- No downtime for cluster resize.
+- Clusters can be configured on number of nodes, SSD or HDD, Regional or Zone etc.
+- Scales linearly.
+Increasing no. of nodes increases performance.
 - Useful for:
 	- IOT data
 	- Financial data